In this section we will look at how the Lambda function is steup and how records are processed and sent to Amazon Kinesis Data Firehose.

 Scroll down and click on the S3 bucket under Amazon S3 destination.
 This will take you to the S3 bucket where Kinesis Data Firehose is sending the records to.
 You can see a number of folders (prefixes) underneath.
 See Amazon S3 Object Name Format for how the folders (prefixes) are organized.
 Click through until you get to the S3 objects.
 Then, click on any of the files.

-Select JSON, JSON document.
-Then, scroll down and click on Show file preview.
+Select JSON for format and Document for JSON content type.
+Then, scroll down and click on Run SQL query.

 Scroll down and you can see the actual records retrieved from the Amazon MSK ExampleTopic topic.